Planning Your Schedule

 Banner 9 Registration Tutorial

 Please note, to be considered a full-time student, you must be enrolled in at least 3.5 units.
 During the summer registration period you will be limited to registering for 4.5 units.
-Students interested in taking 5 or more units should register for 4 or 4.5 units during the summer registration period, then talk with their academic advisor during New Spider Orientation about adding another unit at that time.
+Students interested in taking 5 or more units should register for 4 or 4.5 units during the summer registration period, then talk with an academic advisor during New Spider Orientation about adding another unit.

 For your remaining courses, consider taking: